Strategic Searching WRTG 316

 Strategic Searching: Think Like a Database

-Library databases don't "read" your search the way that Google does.
+Library databases don't always "read" your search the way that Google does.
 The keywords you use, and how you search them, matter.
 Google uses natural language processing, but databases use keyword searching.

 Go through the following steps to best search databases: